polysome/evolvable_motherboard/README.md

 Artificially Evolved Electronic Circuits.
 A single FPGA based USB interface board now replaces the digital IO card, the ADC card and the custom ISA configuration card.
 Example and diagnostic code is included and a GUI is planned.

-The hardware is released under the CERN OHL and the software is GPLv3.
+The hardware is released under the CERN OHL v1.2 and the software is GPL v3.